 Pagination is one of those little design necessities that often gets overlooked.
-But for blogs and other content-heavy sites, it provides an important means of navigation.
-A well-crafted menu can encourage users to further explore what you have to offer.
+But for blogs and other content-heavy sites, it provides an important means of navigating between pages.
+A well-crafted paginated website can encourage users to explore further what you have to offer.

 Our first example shows how some basic hover effects can vastly improve standard pagination.
 The ultra-smooth underline that follows your cursor makes for a much more intuitive experience.
 Plus, the entire menu is very easy to read.
 This is a simple way to help users.

 One of the most frustrating parts of pagination can be how menus handle a large number of pages.
-This snippet uses jQuery to automatically adjust to show adjacent page numbers as you click.
-It’s a much easier path to going deeper within a site.
+This snippet uses jQuery to show adjacent page numbers as you click.
+It’s a much easier path to follow.

-Here’s a very interesting concept.
-Designed to be both responsive and more accessible, this pagination UI contains multiple ways to navigate – including via keyboard.
+This is an exciting concept.
+Designed to be both responsive and more accessible, this pagination UI contains multiple ways to navigate – including via a keyboard.
 The timeline-like bar at the top clearly labels the current page and offers a great overview of everything available.

-Sometimes, we don’t need to number each item within pagination.
-This example is attractively minimal with the use of dots, rather than numerals.
+Sometimes, we don’t need to number each item within the pagination.
+This example is attractively minimal with the use of dots rather than numerals.
 It’s a good solution for slideshows or navigating multiple panels of content.

 Mobile UI works best when it reacts to a user’s touch.
 Here we have pagination that allows the user to swipe to get to the next or previous item.
 This little convenience can make all the difference when it comes to usability.

 Designers often use infinite scrolling to replace pagination.
 But this is a neat concept of how they can be combined.
-The frustration of infinite scroll is that it can be difficult to go back and find that one particular item in a long list.
-This script adds new page numbers to the navigation as you continue to scroll down, making going back a little easier.
+The frustration of infinite scroll is that it can be difficult to go back and find that one particular item.
+This snippet adds new page numbers to the navigation as you continue to scroll down, making returning to the previous page a little easier.